Farmer and the Beast: Reception

 Michael Russell included Farmer and the Beast in The Oregonians list of Portland’s 10 best new food carts of 2020.
 In the newspaper's 2021 overview of five hamburgers "every Portlander should know", he said Farmer and the Beast offered the city's best food cart burger.
 The business ranked fifth in the newspaper's annual Readers Choice Awards in 2024.

 Andrea Damewood included the restaurant's seasonal options in Willamette Weeks 2021 overview of the city's eight best salads.
 Alex France included Farmer and the Beast in Eater Portland's 2023 overview of "quintessential" bars and restaurants in the Slabtown district.
 Rebecca Rowland included it in the website's 2025 list of the city's best burger and said the smash burger "holds its own among the smash burgers in town, with a flavor reminiscent of a backyard cookout in all of the best ways".
-Eater Portlands Ben Coleman listed it in a 2025 overview of the city's best food carts.
+Eater Portland also listed it in a 2025 overview of the city's best food carts.

 Brooke Jackson-Glidden included it in Portland Monthlys 2025 overviews of the best restaurant chains in Beaverton.
 The Infatuations Krista Garcia mentioned it in a 2025 list of Portland's best food carts.